 A host of sponsors including insurance companies, hospitals, physicians, healthcare IT companies and startups, pharmacies, and venture capital firms.

-New Enterprise Associates (NEA) and Domain Associates.
+New Enterprise Associates (NEA), and Cycad Group

 Coravin markets the Coravin Wine Access System for wine enthusiasts, restaurants, wine stores and wineries.
 Coravin developed proprietary patented technology to access and pour wine from a bottle without pulling the cork.